Fittocode/Journal-app/README.md

 A Front-end only React app, styled wtih Sass.

 Backend being developed to utilize a MongoDB Atlas Database via an Express server.

+# Future Features

+The ability to edit pre-existing entries.
+A recent entries sidebar for quickly adding entries to the latest topics.
+A back-end so users can create profiles where their topics and entries will be stored in a MongoDB Database.